noh24/pizza/README.md

 ```
 Describe Customer()

-Test1: It should create an Customer object with property of currentId = 0;
+Test1: It should create an Customer object;
 Code:
 const customer = new Customer();
 customer;
-Expected Output: Customer {currentId: 0}
+Expected Output: Customer {}
 ```

 ## Known bugs
 * _No known bugs_.